-MetalK8s out of the box enables OpenID Connect (OIDC) based authentication for its UI and Grafana service.
+Note: Out of the box, MetalK8s enables OIDC-based authentication for its UI and Grafana service.

-19.1.2 Administering Grafana and MetalK8s UI
+11.1.1 Administering Grafana and MetalK8s UI

-A fresh installation of MetalK8s has its UI and Grafana service with default login credentials as: admin@metalk8s.invalid/password.
+When MetalK8s is first installed, the UI and Grafana service are set with the default login credentials admin@metalk8s.invalid, and password.

-This default user is defined in Dex configuration as a static user, to allow MetalK8s administrators first time access to these services.
-It is recommended that MetalK8s administrators change the default password.
+This default user is defined as a static user in the Dex configuration to enable MetalK8s administrators' first access to these services.
+Change the default password after the first login.

-Note: The MetalK8s UI and Grafana are both configured to use OIDC as an authentication mechanism, and trust Dex as a Provider.
-Changing the Dex configuration, including the default credentials, will impact both UIs.
+Note: The MetalK8s UI and Grafana are both configured to use OIDC as an authentication mechanism, and trust Dex as a provider.
+Changing the Dex configuration, including the default credentials, affects both UIs.